Are you an advisor? Go to Unbiased Pro

 Retiring in Alabama: what you need to know

-Explore the pros and cons of retiring in Alabama.
-Or connect with a financial advisor to map out your retirement plan by answering a few questions below.
+Explore the pros and cons of retiring in Alabama, and connect with a financial advisor to map out your retirement plan.

 Is Alabama a good place to retire?

-According to data from the U.S. Census Bureau, in 2022, Alabama had a population of approximately 5 million people, with over 18% of the population being over the age of 65.
+According to data from the U.S. Census Bureau, in 2025, Alabama had a population of approximately 5.2 million people, with around 18% of the population age 65 or older.

 What are the pros and cons of retiring in Alabama?

-As mentioned, Alabama has many good points that attract retirees from around the US.
-However, there also are factors that make some people think twice about an Alabama retirement.
+As mentioned, Alabama has many factors that may attract retirees to the state.
+However, some factors make people think twice about retiring in Alabama.

-Here is a breakdown of just some of the pros and cons you need to consider before retiring in Alabama:
+Here is a breakdown of just some of the pros to consider before retiring in Alabama:

-• Affordable living: Alabama's cost of living is generally lower than the national average, which is a major draw for retirees looking to stretch their retirement dollars.
-Housing, healthcare, and food costs are typically lower than in many other states, making it an attractive destination for retirees on a fixed income.
+• Affordable living: Alabama's cost of living is generally lower than the national average, making it a major draw for retirees seeking to stretch their retirement dollars.
+Housing, healthcare, and food costs are typically lower than in many other states, making it an attractive destination for retirees with fixed incomes.

-• Low taxes: Alabama has some of the lowest state income tax rates in the country, at between 2% and 5%.
+• Low taxes: Alabama has some of the lowest state income tax rates in the country, ranging from 2% to 5%.
 The state also does not tax income from pensions.

 • Warm climate: Alabama has a mild climate with warm summers and mild winters, making it an ideal destination for retirees who want to enjoy outdoor activities year-round.
-With access to beautiful beaches and numerous lakes and parks, retirees can enjoy a variety of outdoor activities such as fishing, boating, golfing, and hiking.
+With access to beautiful beaches, numerous lakes, and parks, retirees can enjoy a variety of outdoor activities, including fishing, boating, golfing, and hiking.

 • Southern hospitality: Alabama is known for its welcoming and friendly communities, where retirees can feel at home and build meaningful connections with neighbors and friends.
-The state also has a rich cultural heritage, with numerous museums, historic sites, and music festivals celebrating Alabama's history and culture.
+The state also has a rich cultural heritage, with numerous museums, historic sites, and music festivals.

 The cons of retiring in Alabama